makersacademy/airport_challenge/README.md

 Methods:

+- Airport.plane
+ - Generates a new plane and adds it to the runway, unless runway is full.

 - Airport.land_plane(plane)
-  - Adds a plane to the runway if the aircraft has permission to land and the runway is not full.
+  - Adds a plane to the runway unless the weather is stormy or the runway is full.

 - Airport.take_off(plane)
-  - Allows plane to land if the aircraft is flying.
+  - Allows plane to take off if it is on the runway and weather conditions are clear.

 - Airport.weather?
   - Checks that weather conditions are safe enough for take_off and land_plane